 Overview of taxing gambling

 Gambling income will always be taxable income.
-The reason for this is that it is considered fair market value for the income you receive.
-For those states that allow gambling, gambling taxes by state include, but are not limited to: Casino games, Slot machines, Keno, Poker tournaments, Lotteries, Sweepstakes, Raffles, Betting pools, Gameshows, Horse racing, track betting and bingo.
-With that covering almost all forms of online gambling: how do I pay gambling taxes by state?
+This is because it is considered fair market value for the income you receive.
+For those states that allow gambling, gambling taxes by the state include but are not limited to Casino games, Slot machines, Keno, Poker tournaments, Lotteries, Sweepstakes, Raffles, Betting pools, Gameshows, Horse racing, track betting, and bingo.
+With that covering almost all forms of online gambling: how do I pay gambling taxes by the state?

 Do casino payouts by state tend to differ?
 Generally, all gambling winnings are subject to a 24% flat rate.
-You pay this on a yearly basis, in April at the end of every tax return year.
-However, if your winnings are over $5,000, you may have to do a little more work.
-In addition, some states that allow casinos will charge a higher tax rate on winnings than for other forms of gambling.
+You pay this yearly, in April at the end of every tax return year.
+However, if your winnings are over $5,000, you may have to do more work.
+In addition, some states that allow casinos will charge a higher tax rate on winnings than other forms of gambling.